aliasgar1978/pyVig/docs/u_doc/excel_making.rst

 -----

-* By default, any device with no connectivity on Cablings tab, will be excluded.
+* By default, any device with no connectivity on `Cablings` tab, will be excluded.
 * Change this behaviour using input var argument ``filter_on_cable``.

 -----

-pyVig readable sample excel file
+sample excel database
 ---------------------------------

 :download:`Sample <samples/Excel-pyvig-sample.xlsx>`. pyVig readable Sample Excel file with *Devices* and *Cablings* tabs *prefilled* with some *sample* data.